martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 - Adding a searchable DataTable with information on the District Councillors, with the **DT** package
 - Embedding a user survey within the Shiny app
-- Adding a tutorial to go through features of the Shiny app, using the **shinyhelper** package
+- Adding a tutorial to go through features of the Shiny app, using the **rintrojs** package
 - Adding loader animations with **shinycssloaders**

 We will cover more of that detail in a Part 2 of this blog, so watch this space!